flopezjr/5-blue-json-mraz/README.md

 ## Future Research

 We consider that this could be determined by who holds a majority in the senate.
 It would be interesting to analyze current House races to see if this would be inverted, considering Democrats hold a majority there.
+It would also be helpful to look at past Senate elections to see if our conclusions hold true.